PecPocket/PecPocket/Backend Documentation/SignUp documentation.md

     returns -
-    i.
+    i. if the sid doesn't exist in the database
+    {
+      "code" : 401
+    }
+    ii.
 If entry with this sid already exists
     {
       "code" : 402
     }

-    ii.
+    iii.
 If Sign Up successful
     }
     {
       "code" : 200,